NDB is one of the earliest adopters and developers of atomic voltaic cells for mid and high-power applications.

 Nuclear batteries have been around for some time, but they are limited to low-power applications due to their efficiency.

-NDB optimizes this technology for high-power applications.
-We propose to reuse nuclear fuel by recycling it to extract radioisotopes.
+NDB envisions optimizing this technology for higher-power applications and proposes the reuse of nuclear fuel through recycling to extract radioisotopes.

 Isotopes from recycled nuclear waste or a reactor release a high level of energy particles that can be transformed into usable energy.